Find information for supervisors of research students.

 Orientation to supervision

-Because supervision practices vary between universities, Victoria University of Wellington requires all supervisors who are new to the University (as well as any staff who are new to supervision) to complete an Orientation course before starting to supervise research students at Victoria University of Wellington.
+Because supervision practices vary between universities, the University requires all supervisors who are new to the University (as well as any staff who are new to supervision) to complete an Orientation course before starting to supervise research students at Victoria University of Wellington.

-The Orientation to Supervision workshop is offered four times each year.
-This workshop includes information on Doctoral and Master’s thesis policy, the policy and procedures relating to postgraduate research supervision and the doctoral examination process.
-The orientation also covers the practical support available for postgraduate research and culturally aware practice.
-Orientation sessions for 2020 are scheduled for:
+The Orientation to Supervision workshop is offered three times each year.
+This workshop includes information on the policies and procedures relating to postgraduate research supervision.
+The orientation also covers the practical support available for postgraduate research.

 Workshops for supervisors